-The Center for Faculty Development invites all faculty to view our workshop "Helping Introverts Thrive in An Active Learning Classroom" video.
+The Center for Faculty Excellence invites all faculty to view our workshop "Helping Introverts Thrive in An Active Learning Classroom" video.

-Check back often for additional videos of upcoming workshops sponsored by CFD.
+Check back often for additional videos of upcoming workshops sponsored by CFE.

 Come visit us in Kayser Hall Room 514.